 Ghana has limited domestic flights which are often over booked, late or cancelled.
 Domestic airlines include Antrak Air, Starbow Airlines, Africa World Airlines and few others.
 These airlines has connect flights to few regional capitals (Sekondi-Takoradi, Kumasi, Tamale) from Accra.

 Traveling by bus in Ghana is generally the most comfortable and quickest way to get around.
-Vanef-STC is the main bus company and routes include all regional capitals (Accra, Sekondi-Takoradi, Cape Coast, Kumasi, Koforidua, Ho, Sunyani, Tamale, Bolgatanga, Wa) and other major cities/towns: and others.
+State Transport Corporation (STC) is the main national bus company in Ghana and its routes include all regional capitals (Accra, Sekondi-Takoradi, Cape Coast, Kumasi, Koforidua, Ho, Sunyani, Tamale, Bolgatanga, Wa) and other major cities/towns and others.
 You can also catch privately owned express, air-conditioned buses in between these main towns and Accra as well.